huiyo502/Projects/README.md

 ## 1. Pharmacokinetics (PK) Prediction (Regression)

-* **Aim:** To build Machine Learning (ML) models capable for predicting drug concentration over time for COVID-19 disease with small and high uncertaintiesclinical data.
+* **Aim:** To build Machine Learning (ML) models capable for predicting drug concentration over time for COVID-19 disease with small and high uncertainty clinical data.
 * **Methodology:** We explored the predictive capacity of various ML algorithms for drug pharmacokinetics.
 Based on simulated data, we trained models including **Linear Regression**, **Gradient Boosting Machines (GBM)**, **XGBoost**, and **Random Forest** to predict the plasma concentration-time series and the rifampicin **Area Under the Concentration-versus-Time Curve from 0–24 h ($\text{AUC}_{0–24h}$)** after repeated dosing.

 ---